sgargan/akka/akka-docs/rst/scala/persistence.rst

 When persisting events with ``persist`` it is guaranteed that the processor will not receive further commands between the ``persist`` call and the execution(s) of the associated event handler.
 This also holds for multiple ``persist`` calls in context of a single command.
-The example also shows how to switch between command different command handlers with ``context.become()`` and ``context.unbecome()``.
+The example also shows how to switch between different command handlers with ``context.become()`` and ``context.unbecome()``.

 The easiest way to run this example yourself is to download `Typesafe Activator <http://www.typesafe.com/platform/getstarted>`_